Sustainsys/Saml2/doc/Configuration.md

 The name that this service provider will use for itself when sending messages.
 The name will end up in the `Issuer` field in outcoing authnRequests.

-The `entityId` should typically be the URL where the metadata is presented.
+The SAML standard requires the `entityId` to be an absolut URI.
+Typically it should be the URL where the metadata is presented.
 E.g.
 `http://sp.example.com/AuthServices/`.

 ####`returnUrl` Attribute